Intel debuts new smartphone chip as mobile market consolidates

-SAN FRANCISCO PC chipmaker Intel Inc (INTC.O) hopes its new smartphone processor will help it find a foothold in a mobile market coalescing around Apple AAPL.O>, Samsung Electronics (005930.KS) and Qualcomm (QCOM.O).
+SAN FRANCISCO Feb 24 PC chipmaker Intel Inc hopes its new smartphone processor will help it find a foothold in a mobile market coalescing around Apple AAPL.O>, Samsung Electronics and Qualcomm.

 Intel says its latest processor for mainstream smartphones, dubbed Clover Trail+, delivers up to double the computing performance and three times the graphics horsepower of its first smartphone chip, which was used last year in devices sold in Europe, Africa, China and India.